daydy225/fullstack-hy2022/part2/phonebook/README.md

 ## step 1

-Implementing the additin of a person to phonebook
+Implementing the additin of a person to phonebook.

 ## step 2